-Personal Training I - Concepts & Applications
+Personal Training I -Concepts & Applications

-1.2 This course is the first course in a two sequence designed to prepare students for the National Strength and Conditioning Association Certified Personal Training (NSCA-CPT) exam.
-This course acquaints the student with the concepts and theories of exercise and its relation to health and physical
+This Personal Training I - Concepts & Applications course is the first course in a two sequence designed to prepare students for the National Strength and Conditioning Association Certified Personal Training (NSCA-CPT) exam.

-Prerequisite: MTH 094 or MTH 096A or MTH 096S Credit: 3 semester hours Lecture: 3 Lab: 0

-FWS 267 -Personal Training II - Concepts

-& Applications

-This course is the second course in a two sequence designed to prepare students for the National Strength and Conditioning Association Certified Personal Training (NSCA-CPT) exam.
 This course acquaints the student with the concepts and theories of exercise and its relation to health and physical fitness for personal trainers.

-Prerequisite: FWS 266 or consent of instructor Credit: 3 semester hours
+Prerequisite: MTH 094 or MTH 096A or MTH 096S

+FWS 267 -Personal Training II -

+Concepts & Applications

+IAI: None This Personal Training II - Concepts & Applications course is the second course in a two sequence designed to prepare students for the National Strength and Conditioning Association Certified Personal Training (NSCA-CPT) exam.
+This course acquaints the student with the concepts and theories of exercise and its relation to health and physical fitness for personal trainers.
+Prerequisite: FWS 266 or consent of instructor